mednche/Vehicle-Image-Recognition/README.md

 This script trains a convolutional neural network model to recognise a vehicle's make and model.
 This was done using Google's [Tensorflow](https://www.tensorflow.org/) and [TFlearn](http://tflearn.org/), a deep learning library built on top of Tensorflow.

 ## Dataset
-The dataset for this project was downloaded on [Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge/data).
+The [dataset] (https://www.kaggle.com/c/6927/download/test.zip) for this project was downloaded on [Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge/data).
 It contains XXXX vehicle images of identical size.
-There are a total of XXXX vehicles in the dataset, each of them containing 16 photos of the car, taken from different angles.
+The dataset is too big to be uploaded on github.
+There are a total of XXXX different vehicles in the dataset, each of them containing 16 photos of the car, taken from different angles.

 A 'metadata.csv' file is also provided, which contains the labelled make and model of each car.

 ## Installing software and libraries

 This model is computationally demanding and requires to use TensorFlow on GPU (as opposed to CPU).
 An NVIDIA graphics card is thus necessary.
-This model was trained using a GeForce GTX 730 graphics card with 2GB of memory.
+This model was trained using a GeForce GT 730 graphics card with 2GB of memory.
 This is a very low amount of bandwidth to run such model - 8GB would be recommended!

 I followed [this tutorial](https://www.codingforentrepreneurs.com/blog/install-tensorflow-gpu-windows-cuda-cudnn/) to install TensorFlow.
 NB: TensorFlow-GPU runs on Python 3.5 (but not for above versions as of 17/05/2018).